-time of beam-ions, $\tau{\text{th},b} = \frac{\tau{sd}}{3} \ln \left(\frac{v_0^3 + v_c^3}{v_c^3}\right) \sim 150 \text{ ms.}$ However, TAEs are still undamped over $\sim 100 \text{ ms}$ after enough beam absorption, which indicates that the strong interaction of TAEs with the beam-ions occurs at a rather high density in JET to satisfy the resonance condition.
+In Figure 4 (a), we can see that the absorbed beam energy hits the maximum before $t \approx 5.5$ s after the increase of the NBI power at t = 5.3 s.
+This is consistent with the thermalization time of beam-ions, $\tau{th,b} = \frac{\tau{sd}}{s} \ln \left(\frac{v_0^3 + v_c^3}{v_c^3}\right) \sim 150$ ms. However, TAEs are still undamped over ~ 100 ms after enough beam absorption, which indicates that the strong interaction of TAEs with the beam-ions occurs at a rather high density in JET to satisfy the resonance condition.
 As the beam power is turned off at t = 6.1 s, the beam energy density and the plasma density are decreased again, and then afterglow TAEs reappear with diminishing beam damping.
 The red and the blue vertical dashed line show the time of NBI power change and the time satisfying the density criterion, respectively, where we can see that the TAE (dis-)appearance seems to be correlated with the density criterion as well as the absorbed beam energy.

-Figure 4(d) shows the calculation of the linear growth rate from equation (1) for given mode numbers.
+Figure 4 (d) shows the calculation of the linear growth rate from equation (1) for given mode numbers.
 Each term in equation (1) is obtained by using the analytic expressions shown in section 2.
-The toroidal mode numbers are chosen as n =4, 5, 6 which are the most unstable modes at $t \approx 6.3$ s [37] and poloidal mode numbers as m = nq - 0.5 around the most unstable region.
-In discharge #92416, the q-profile is quite flat in the core region, and the central value is varying in the range $2.1 \leq q_0 \leq 2.3$ in the time domain shown in figure 4, so (m/n) = (10/4, 12/5, 14/6) are used for the computation.
-Even though these analytic estimations have somewhat simple assumptions such as the slowing-down distribution for beamions and bi-Maxwellian for ICRH fast ions, it could reproduce the stability of TAE in various heating and density conditions in JET.
+The toroidal mode numbers are chosen as n = 4, 5, 6 which are the most unstable modes at $t \approx 6.3$ s [38] and poloidal mode numbers as m = nq - 0.5 around the most unstable region.
+In discharge #92416, the q-profile is quite flat in the core region, and the central safety factor is varying in the range $2.1 \leq q_0 \leq 2.3$ in the time domain shown in Figure 4, so (m/n) = (10/4, 12/5, 14/6) are used for the computation.
+Even though these analytic estimations have somewhat simple assumptions such as slowingdown distribution for beam-ions and bi-Maxwellian for ICRH fast ions, it could reproduce the stability of TAE in various heating and density conditions in JET.
 Besides, this analysis allows a much faster estimation of the linear stability of TAEs than other simulations, highly desirable for the fast prediction or scenario development.